Nettsu/launch-control-bitwig/README.md

 - While holding the RIGHT directional button you can use the pads to mute tracks.
 - While holding the DOWN button you can use them to solo tracks.

-The script was tested only with Bitwig 1.3.x and need the Launch Control to be in 'User 1' mode.
+The script was tested only with Bitwig 1.3.x and needs the Launch Control to be in 'User 1' mode.